schmidt/vimfiles/README.md

 # schmidt's vimfiles

-This is my very own collection of vim settings, mostly containing of plugins written by other smart minds and some customizations by myself - probably also inspired by others.
+This is my very own collection of vim settings, mostly consisting of plugins written by other smart minds and some customizations by myself - probably also inspired by others.